What Are the Worst Floods in History? Look Back at Catastrophic Flooding Events

 This massive surge of water rushed downstream, devastating the town of Johnstown, Pennsylvania in a matter of minutes.

-More than 2,200 lives were lost, and the event highlighted serious weaknesses in the dam’s original design, maintenance, and oversight.
+Over 2,200 people lost their lives.
+This disaster exposed serious weaknesses in the dam's original design, maintenance, and oversight.

 The Johntown flood stands as a sobering example and underscores the critical importance of proper oversight, maintenance, and emergency preparedness.